CrunchyData/pgmonitor/hugo/content/exporter/_index.md

     - Update --web.listen-address in the new sysconfig file to use a new port number
     - Update --extend.query-path in the new sysconfig file to point to the new query file generated
     - Update the DATA_SOURCE_NAME in the new sysconfig file to point to the name of the database to be monitored
+    - Update the QUERY_FILE_LIST in the new sysconfig file to list all the name of yaml files used for metric collection
     - Make a copy of the /etc/init.d/crunchy-postgres-exporter with a new name
     - Update the SYSCONFIG variable in the new init.d file to match the new sysconfig file
     - Update the Prometheus auto.d target file to include the new exporter in the same one you already had running for this system